 What defines a good relationship?

 Good communication - Your relationships will be richer if you make an effort to keep in contact with those around you.
-Being honest and open with others also allows for you to connect deeply and build long lasting bonds.
+Being honest and open with others also allows for you to connect deeply and build long-lasting bonds.

 Types of relationship issues

-Could couples counselling help?
+How can counselling help?

 What our experts say

 Greg Savva, Counselling in Twickenham & Whitton, Masters Degree, UKCP,12th April, 2018

 This is where you can submit feedback about the content of this page.